arackcheev/master/blocknetdxTESTLOGTRACKER.md

 ## Ethereum [ETH]
 #### Issue #1:
-* Not support by Blocknet yet
+* Not supported by Blocknet yet

 * Forthcoming...

 ## Zcash [ZEC]

 #### Issue #1:
-* Not support by Blocknet yet
+* Not supported by Blocknet yet

 * Forthcoming...